-The gem: The Brazen Head pub, Dublin’s oldest, dates back to 1198.
+The Hidden Gem: The Brazen Head pub, Dublin’s oldest, dates back to 1198.
 It is located in the original settlement that would become the Dublin of today.
 The Father Matthew Bridge is next door, and it crosses the River Liffey.
 Reed matting was placed upon the river so travelers could safely cross.
 The pub has been lovingly restored.
 This is the place to sit and feel time and troubles slip away.

 Kilkenny has a medieval atmosphere that is absolutely unique.
 For 500 years the powerful family of Ormonde Butlers held sway here—Kilkenny Castle is their ancestral home.
 For a time, it vied with Dublin as the political center of Ireland.
 The lanes are narrow and winding.
 The shop fronts are playful.
 Head to Kilkenny Castle, and then go around back to the stables.
 It’s there you’ll find the Kilkenny Design Center.
 All items are handcrafted, and you won’t find them elsewhere.
 Stop at Kyteler’s Inn for a pint, and you’ll be regaled by the stories of Alice Kyteler, accused of witchcraft in the 14th century.

-The gem: St. Canice’s Cathedral stands on ground that has known Christian worship since the 6th century.
+The Hidden Gem: St. Canice’s Cathedral stands on ground that has known Christian worship since the 6th century.
 (Kilkenny is the English version of Cill Chainnigh which translated means Church of Canice.)
 The area around the cathedral is called “Irishtown,” and it is the oldest part of the city.
 Climb its 9th century round tower.
 At 100 ft high, it offers spectacular views of the city and surrounding countryside.
 This is the place to gain perspective.

 The second largest city in Ireland, each area has its own appeal.
 Consider exploring the Queen’s Quarter.
 This is the home of Queen’s University Belfast and there are peaceful parks, art house movies, and cool coffee houses.
 You’ll find that the Ulster Museum has something for everyone—discover dinosaurs who once roamed the area, a mystical Egyptian mummy, and a large collection of Irish art.
 Head to the Botanic Gardens and fall under the spell of the Palm House.
 The dome itself is a miracle, and the building is the oldest example of a curving iron-and-glass structure in the world.

-The gem: The area around Belfast has been inhabited since the Bronze Age.
+The Hidden Gem: The area around Belfast has been inhabited since the Bronze Age.
 Just outside town is the Giant’s Ring, a henge monument near Shaw’s Bridge.
 The site has a circular enclosure that is 590 feet in diameter, placed on 7 acres, and surrounded by an earthwork bank.
 East of the center is a small passage tomb that faces west.
 Like Newgrange, the Giant’s Ring is a Neolithic structure, built around 2700 BC, making it older than the pyramids.
 This is the place to appreciate the Great Mystery.

 Situated on Kenmare Bay, surrounded by soft mountains, filled with colorful streets, plenty of shops, and innovative restaurants, Kenmare is a sweet getaway.
 Though often named by travelers as one of their favorite towns, Kenmare somehow remains quiet and almost dignified.
 This is one of the few places where you’ll have the chance to try your hand at falconry.
 With help from a master falconer, you can take a hawk walk.
 Watch as this magnificent bird lifts off and soars above you.
 In the evening, listen to the peaceful sounds of the shoreline.

-The gem: The Lime Tree Restaurant is Kenmare’s landmark dining establishment.
+The Hidden Gem: The Lime Tree Restaurant is Kenmare’s landmark dining establishment.
 Housed in a building built in 1832, you’ll feel the air of understated elegance as soon as you step inside.
 The foods are locally sourced, and the chefs are proud of cooking with passion.
 In a town that is world-renowned for its restaurants, this one stands above them all.
 Feel the joy of fresh foods prepared with love!